ccache/ccache/CONTRIBUTING.md

 * Don't use typedefs for structs and enums.
 * Use //-style comments.

-Tip: Install the tool uncrustify <http://uncrustify.sourceforge.net> and then run "make uncrustify" to fix up source code formatting.
+Tip: Install the tool [Uncrustify(http://uncrustify.sourceforge.net) and then run `make uncrustify` to fix up source code formatting.

 #### Idioms